Albert Maysles, David Maysles and Charlotte Zwerin, Meet Marlon Brando (1965)

 In I, An Actress – one of the funniest and smartest films ever made about acting and directing – George Kuchar cannot stop himself from interjecting his own overheated line readings into what is supposed to be his student’s audition.
 Kuchar’s script for the audition (another film within a film) is a typically masterful appropriation of Hollywood melodramatic usages for his own utterly personal uses.
 As in all Kuchar’s nonfiction films, we see him simultaneously juggle onscreen the roles of director, performer, and salient being, along with the attendant psychic strain, and his performance in all roles is flawless.

 Peter Kubelka’s two short films are now considered masterpieces of the avant-garde but were utter disasters for their original purpose as advertisements for nightclubs and beer.
-Interestingly, Kubelka often shows these short films several times in a row, to facilitate understanding their dense construction – indeed, the films are rented on the reel in configurations of two or even five repetitions.
-Interestingly, in this way they interface with the repetition of advertisements on radio and television; and their interspersal among our selections tonight inevitably restore something of their original commissioned use.
+Kubelka often shows these short films several times in a row, to facilitate understanding their dense construction – indeed, the films are rented on the reel in configurations of two or even five repetitions.
+In this way they interface with the repetition of advertisements on radio and television; and their interspersal among our selections tonight inevitably restore something of their original commissioned use.

 Genius filmmaker, painter, archivist, anthropologist – and many other things – Harry Smith gave an hour-long, "spontaneous" interview to film scholar P. Adams Sitney, broadcast in 1977 on the Arts Forum show on WNYC, New York.
 Smith was a notoriously irascible interview subject, and as is evident here, was often reluctant to explain his films.
 Sitney had been interviewing Smith and attending his shows for many years prior to this encounter, and this longevity may explain some of the irreverent rapport between the two men.
 Tonight’s ten-minute audio excerpt of this encounter reveals that, however difficult Smith’s interviews seem on the page, there is a good deal of humor present.
 Along with this interview, we will screen Smith’s characteristically engaging and hermetic Mirror Animations, created in the 1950s, as an example of the type of film about which people wanted to ask Smith so many questions.